 of the Apostolic Movement of the Divine Mercy

 The shape of the new task as outlined in the above first revelations, was understood by Sister Faustina quite unequivocally: namely, as an order to set up a contemplative convent.
-Even the words of Saint Ignatius whom she had asked for help in fulfilling the will of God, and saying that this rule can be adapted and it can be adapted to this Congregation (Diary 448), did not manage to change her way of thinking.
+Even the words of Saint Ignatius whom she had asked for help in fulfilling the will of God, and saying that “This rule can be applied to this Congregation as well” (Diary 448), did not manage to change her way of thinking.
 She continued to think that the intention here was to create a new convent which would be totally dedicated to the tasks the Lord Jesus had set up before her.
 At that time, she saw no possibility of realizing the above task within her own Congregation, nor in any other way.

 At the end of November 1936, Sister Faustina had outlined a draft of the rules for the new contemplative convent whose the general layout of the order was based on the constitutions of her mother Congregation.
 In it, she included the demands of the Lord Jesus regarding the tasks and the spirit of the new congregation and she also tried to define what she regarded as the more important rules relating to: the selection of members, the stages of religious formation, prayer, penance, community life, apostleship and management.
 Already at the first reading of the above draft of the constitutions, one is struck by a certain radicalism which reveals itself in the policy concerning the selection of members, in the everyday practise of monastic life, based on prayer, in renouncement and severe penance, as well as in the ardent apostolic involvement in the task of salvation of souls.